aaronBery/omc-nightwatch/README.md

-For the tests for the sake of speed we are using phantomjs which a headless browser
+For the tests for the sake of speed we are using phantomjs which a headless browser You can download the installation here http://phantomjs.org/

-To test with an actual browser you can change the 'desiredCapabilities' in the nightwatch.json to the following:
+To test with an actual browser e.g. chrome

-"browserName" : "chrome",
-"javascriptEnabled" : true,
-"acceptSslCerts" : true,
-"chromeOptions" : {
-  "args" : ["start-fullscreen"]
-}
+run the selenium jar with the following

+java -jar selenium-server-standalone-2.53.0.jar -Dwebdriver.chrome.driver=./drivers/chromedriver